-Corporate Income Tax: 5.5% of net income less a \$50,000 exemption (effective with tax years beginning January 1, 2013).
+Corporate Income Tax: 5.5 percent of net income less a \$50,000 exemption (effective with tax years beginning January 1, 2013).
 Net income is defined as the share of adjusted federal income which is apportioned to this state for such year under s.
 220.15, F.S.
-Apportionment is weighted by factors of sales (50%), property (25%) and payroll (25%).
+Apportionment is weighted by factors of sales (50 percent), property (25 percent) and payroll (25 percent).
 All business income is apportioned.
 Non-business income is allocated to a single jurisdiction, generally the state of commercial domicile.
-The legislature cannot raise the rate above 5.5% without 3/5 vote of the membership of the respective houses of the Florida Legislature (Article VII, Section 5(b), Florida Constitution).
+The Legislature cannot raise the rate above 5.5 percent without a three-fifths vote of the membership of each house of the Florida Legislature (Article VII, Section 5(b), Florida Constitution).